axic/shapeshiftbot/README.md

 I will periodically publish a new contract based on the changes in this repository and update the lookup contract.
 Please make a pull request instead of publishing a lot of copies of this contract on Ethereum.

+## Solo mode

+Solo mode is about creating your own proxy contract for Bitcoin conversion.
+This contract will try to convert Ethers every time a *simple transaction* is made.
+Just send Ethers via any wallet app or via other contracts.

+In order to use:

+1. Deploy the ShapeshiftBotSolo contract (*shapeshiftbot.solo.sol*).
+Make sure to supply a Bitcoin address as a parameter when deploying.
+2. Transfer Ethers to the contract.

+If the ethers transferred are below a threshold, they will be sent at any future occasion when the threshold is exceeded.

+Note: right now processing happens when a transaction is made, that means the gas costs are expensed there.
+Probably it will make more sense to just accept incoming transactions and not send them until the owner specifically requests it.

 ## Technical

 There are three Solidity source files in this repo: